WindJammer6/17.-Mini-Projects-from-School/README.md

-# 17.-Projects-from-School
+# 17.-Mini-Mini-Projects-from-School
-A compilation of school projects I've done at SUTD consisting of various programming languages and frameworks.
+A compilation of mini school projects I've done at SUTD consisting of various programming languages and frameworks.

+(Larger school project I've done at SUTD are in their respective Github repositories.)

 ## Table of Contents
 Here are some of my school projects: